 NJSLSA.L1.
-Demonstrate command of the conventions of standard English grammar and usage when writing or speaking
+Demonstrate command of the conventions of standard English grammar and usage when writing or speaking the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehension or expression.

 SL.9-10.4: Present information, findings and supporting evidence clearly, concisely and logically.
 The content, organization, development and style are appropriate to task, purpose and audience.